allegro/hermes/docs/contents/overview/01_architecture.rst

 If Kafka brokers are able to acknowledge message before request timeout, we send 201 Created response.
 If not, we still contact publisher, sending him 202 Accepted status instead.
 This means, that we will try to deilver message to Kafka asynchronously.
 Message lives in Kafka buffer and will be there until brokers acknowledge it.
-Our metrics indicate, that only as little as 1% of messages receives 202 Accepted status, but this strongly depends on Kafka cluster perfromance.
+Our metrics indicate, that only as little as 1% of messages receives 202 Accepted status, but this strongly depends on Kafka cluster performance.

 Using 250Mb buffer, we are able to sustain ~1h Kafka outage with 3k requests per second.
 This of course varies depending